 Jim Rodrigue, PhD is President of Kids Backing Kids, Inc. He has an unbridled passion for helping children and families who are economically disadvantaged in our society.
 He brings highly effective leadership skills to the organization, having served in numerous administrative and organizational leadership roles during his 30+ years in academia.
 As a Professor of Surgery and Psychiatry in the Harvard Medical School, he established himself as a leading clinical scientist on racial and income disparity in surgical and medical access and outcomes.
 As a clinical psychologist, he has worked extensively with children and families experiencing the mental health consequences of poverty and trauma.
 He also has served his community in many ways, including coaching youth sports, Recreation Commissioner (elected), and Town Meeting Member (elected).

 Kathleen MacNaughton, PhD is Treasurer of Kids Backing Kids, Inc. She has an extensive history of volunteer work within the community and has held leadership positions with the Wellesley Chapter of the National Charity League.
 She is a clinical psychologist specializing in treating children and families, including those who are recovering from difficult and traumatic life experiences.

 Treasurer & Director

-Grace Rodrigue is Secretary and Co-Founder of Kids Backing Kids, Inc. She is a sophomore at Northeastern University, where she is majoring in psychology.
+Grace Rodrigue is Secretary and Co-Founder of Kids Backing Kids, Inc. She is a junior at Northeastern University, where she is majoring in psychology.
 She has volunteered regularly with many community-based organizations, including the Red Cross Food Pantry, the Women’s Lunch Place, and Cradles to Crayons.

 Secretary, Director & Co-Founder

-Simone Rodrigue is a sophomore at Wellesley High School.
-She coordinates the KBK back-to-school and holiday gift drives.
+Simone Rodrigue is a junior at Wellesley High School.
 She plays varsity volleyball, MGA Club volleyball, and enjoys art, animation, and volunteer activities in the community.

 Director & Co-Founder